 The pool of young writers who submitted pieces was so talented that organizers, who initially planned to have 12 finalists, increased the number to 19.

 “They will all serve as L.A.
 Youth Poet Ambassadors championing the values of creative expression and civic engagement,” said Michael Corelli, spokesperson for Urban Word.
 The award-winning literary arts organization spearheaded the initiative to create the Los Angeles Youth Poet Laureate program in 2008 during the New York Youth Poet Laureate event.

 Currently, there are Youth Poet Laureates in New York and four cities nationally, with programs being developed in an additional 12 cities across the United States.
 Urban Word, partnered with the Los Angeles Public Library, the Los Angeles County Commission for Human Relations, and PEN Center USA to sponsor the first L.A. event.

-To encourage teens to write poetry and spoken word pieces for submission to the contest, the Library hosted six poetry writing workshops at regional branches and Librarians provided teens with program information and applications at all 73 libraries and distributed contest information at local schools, businesses and civic organizations throughout the city.
+To encourage teens to write poetry and spoken word pieces for submission to the contest, the library hosted six poetry writing workshops at regional branches and librarians provided teens with program information and applications at all 73 library locations and distributed contest information at local schools, businesses and civic organizations throughout the city.

 Other local and national partners include: Los Angeles Arts & Athletics Alliance, Academy of American Poets; Say Word; Get Lit Words Ignite; and Street Poets.
 The program’s judges included: California Poet Laureate Juan Felipe Herrera; Beau Sia; Mike, the Poet; Kat McGill; Matthew “Cuban” Hernandez; Mahogany L. Browne; Melina Abdullah; and F. Douglas Brown.